 To her further displeasure, the blond pushed past her into her apartment.
 "We gotta redo that stupid project for Iruka-sensei, otherwise we fail."

-Satsuki closed her eyes, invisible steam pouring out of her every crevice.
+Satsuki closed her eyes, exhaling.
 'Failure is not an option.
 I have to become a ninja, soon, now – to kill him.
 I can't fail.
 Even if it means working with this idiot.'

 "Oi, what's with the-"